 When I was in elementary school and learned about King Midas and his golden touch, I was convinced that I would be perfectly happy if everything I touch turned to pepperoni pizza.
 To be more specific, I wanted all solid things to turn into pizza and all liquids to turn into hot chocolate.
 These days, I wish that everything I touched suddenly became calorie-free.
 Especially pizza.

 That is pretty much how I come up with everything I make for the blog.
 "Oh, I have this stuff left over, what am I going to do with it?
 Yes, I do love eating that.
 Oh, and this sounds good, too, so let's incorporate that."

 This is my go-to puff pastry recipe.
 If you don't want to make any, then feel free to use store-bought.
 I don't judge.
 Besides, this is just a pizza/pretzel snack roll I expect you to make for parties or give to your kids as an after school snack.
-No need to get all fancy with it….. yet.
+No need to get all fancy with it... yet.

 - 1 sheet puff pastry

-- 3 tablespoons pizza sauce (optional)
+- 3 tablespoons pizza sauce optional

 - 6 oz pepperoni slices

-- 1 cup grated mozzarella
+- 1 cup 113 g grated mozzarella

-- ¼ cup grated Parmesan
+- ¼ cup 30 g grated Parmesan

-- ⅓ cup baked baking soda*
+- ⅓ cup 60 g baked baking soda*

-- 1 cup very warm water
+- 1 cup 250 mL very warm water

-- pretzel salt for sprinling
+- pretzel salt for sprinkling

 - Preheat your oven to 350 degrees F and line a baking sheet with parchment paper.

-- Open your puff pastry and gently spread the pizza sauce in one thin layer if using.
-(I prefer to leave it out).
+- Open your puff pastry and gently spread the pizza sauce in one thin layer if using (I prefer to leave it out).

 - Layer the pepperoni and spinach, then spread the cheese over everything.
 Be sure to leave a small border around all the edges.